With online shopping holding steady at record-breaking rates, here’s how you can connect with your customers and crush Q4 goals.

 - How can I find or track my purchase?

-Live chat and automated chatbot options can often help answer common questions or link customers to a frequently-asked questions (FAQ) page.
+Live chat and automated chatbot options can often help answer common questions or link new customers to a frequently-asked questions page.
 You can also consider outsourcing after-hours phone calls to a virtual assistant service provider.

-4. Create holiday e-commerce email campaigns
+3. Create holiday email campaigns

 When crafting your emails, we recommend you: